Auto Dealer Fraud Lawyer: Is Odometer Tampering Illegal, and What Penalties Can It Lead To?

 Yes.
 Odometer tampering is illegal under both federal and state law.

 This crime involves rolling back, disconnecting, or resetting a vehicle’s odometer to make it appear the car has fewer miles than it actually does.
 Why?
 Because a lower mileage can trick buyers into paying more than the vehicle is worth.
+Dealers are required to disclose accurate mileage to buyers, and failing to do so is a violation of the law.

 Under the Federal Truth in Mileage Act, it is illegal to tamper with a vehicle’s odometer or misrepresent a vehicle’s mileage when selling it.
+Federal laws provide important protections for consumers against odometer tampering and deceptive practices, supplementing state regulations.

 States also have their own versions of car mileage fraud law, which can carry additional civil and criminal penalties.
+It is important for buyers to carefully review contracts for accurate mileage disclosures, as incomplete or misleading contract terms can be grounds for legal remedies if the dealer has engaged in deceptive practices.

 What Are the Penalties for Odometer Fraud?